-Get into the dog walking routine early.
+- Get into the dog walking routine early.
 Before you even adopt a dog, it might be a good idea for the whole family to get into the habit of regular walking.
 It might sound strange, but making this a part of your schedule before you head to the local adoption agency can help ease the process once your new dog shows up.
 Create a schedule of who's responsible for taking the dog out and make sure everyone's able to stick to it.
 You might even want to bring some waste disposal bags!

-Teach proper bite prevention.
+- Teach proper bite prevention.
 One of the greatest dangers dogs pose to children is biting.
 Teach your child the signs that a dog is being aggressive or moody and let them know that they should not play with them in these situations.
-Be sure your child knows to react to a biting dog y curling up and protecting their hands and face while calling for help.
+Be sure your child knows to react to a biting dog by curling up and protecting their hands and face while calling for help.
 If you are worried about dog bites, supervise your kids’ interactions with dogs and teach your child to use your dog’s stop-commands such as “stop” or “sit.”

 - Take them to the local shelter or adoption agency.
 When you're looking to adopt a dog, don't neglect to have him or her meet your kids before signing the papers!
 Bring your children to meet this potential new family member at your local shelter or adoption agency.
-If the dog does not get along you’re your children, he is probably not the dog for you.
+If the dog does not get along with your children, he is probably not the dog for you.
 Meet with different dogs until you find the one that's the best fit for your family, then get ready to make the leap - before long, your new pet will have made your home his or her own!
 Also, make sure you are choosing a dog that isn’t scary to your children.
 In addition to them being scared, a skittish child will make an adopted dog more nervous.

 Canines require a good deal of care, and dog training can be incredibly intensive.
 For this reason, a dog is not always a great first pet to put a child in charge of.
-Dogs are incredibly affectionate, though, and make great, protective companions for a child, as long as there is plenty of adult supervision and care.
+Dogs are incredibly affectionate though, and make great protective companions for a child, as long as there is plenty of adult supervision and care.
 If you get a dog, you will find yourself doing most of the care and dog training.